beorc/scopie/README.md

 Minimal mapping of incoming parameters to named scopes in your resources through OO design

 Scopie allows you to map incoming controller parameters to named scopes in your resources.

+Scopie is the yet another implementation of [has_scope](http://github.com/plataformatec/has_scope).
+The key differences is dedicated class where the scopes are defined.
+Also, it doesn't depend from ActiveSupport or ActionPack.
+Please have, a look at [scopie_rails](http://github.com/beorc/scopie_rails) if you are using Ruby on Rails framework.
+To override default mapping behavior you don't need to pass a block - just define a method with the same name as scope.
+You can DRY your custom scopes mapping logic by using helper methods defined in scopie class and use the same scopie class in multiple controllers.

 Imagine the following model called graduations:

 ```ruby